UdaraAlwis/AzureLearnJourney/README.md

 - Visual Studio Enterprise (Bizpark) or Professional
 - Member Offers – by existing membership to other Microsoft products and services

+### Management Groups

-Management Groups – Manage access, policy and compliance for multiple Subscriptions
+Manage access, policy and compliance for multiple Subscriptions.

-Resource Organization levels of Azure
+Resource Organization levels of Azure,

 - ^ Management Groups
 - ^^ Subscriptions